W00t3k/airodump-maclookup/README.md

 # Airodump-maclookup

-A Python 3 tool that parses airodump-ng csv files, and finds the client’s (Station's) vendor or company name by checking it's MAC addresss ranges.
+A Python 3 tool that parses airodump-ng csv files, and finds the client’s (Station's) vendor or company name by checking it's MAC address’s ranges.

 ## Simplicity